Academics

 Fields of Study: Engineering, Science, Humanities, and Social Sciences

-Participate in full-time, undergraduate research in a wide range of fields and topics.
+Participate in full-time, undergraduate research in a wide range of fields at Taiwan National University (NTU).
 Modern laboratories are housed under colleges dedicated to bio resources and agriculture, biotechnology, electrical engineering and computer science, engineering, law, liberal arts, life science, management, medicine, public health, science, and social sciences.
 In a team environment, you’ll work under the direction of local faculty and graduate students on your research project.
 Excursions, cultural activities, and a Taiwan-focused lecture series complement research time.

 Unique study opportunities